 What do you think is important about the idea of “A Daring Devotion”?

 Commitment and courage I think go hand in hand with a “Daring Devotion.”
-Committing to worldly desires and plans always seems like an easier option than what God has in store for me.
+Committing to worldly desires and plans always seem like an easier option than what God has in store for me.
 That’s where courage comes in.
 It takes courage to say no to those things and to lay them down.
-Committing to what God has planned and the opportunities He has presented isn’t the easiest choice, but through it I have gained a better and closer relationship with God.
+Committing to what God has planned and the opportunities He has presented isn’t the easiest choice, but through it, I have gained a better and closer relationship with God.

 Who were some of your favorite professors or courses at GCU?

 Some of my favorite classes were Psalms, Hymns and Spiritual Songs and Christian Theology.
 Other classes included ones specific to the Worship Arts program that dealt with lighting and sound.
-Jared Ulrich, Christina Larsen and John Frederick were probably some of my favorite professors.
+Jared Ulrich, Christina Larsen, and John Frederick were probably some of my favorite professors.
 They really challenged me in my junior year especially, as I was dealing with the loss of my mom.
 All these professors there to help me through all of that while also encouraging me to keep going forward and challenging myself in school and in my relationship with God.